stefankober/detective-board/README.md

 Those are all good tools, and you should try them too if you have not found yours.

-But this detective board is what I am using now for a lot of things, and it fits my thinking style perfectly:
+But this detective board is what I am using now for a lot of things, and it fits my thinking style perfectly.

+I find myself taking notes mainly related to the following tasks:

 - Incident analysis: trace events, actors, and evidence until the story becomes clear.